QRCS-CORP/QSC/README.md

 QSC is a compact and self-contained library written in C. It has been developed to meet MISRA secure coding standards and is designed to be easy to read, verify, and implement.
 The library incorporates next-generation asymmetric and symmetric primitives with a strong emphasis on true long-term security.
 It forms the basis for future integration efforts as a compact, high-security, post-quantum secure communications platform.

 This implementation uses both a base reference code and optimized AVX/AVX2/AVX512 intrinsics for maximum performance.
-For best results, set your project properties to utilize the highest available SIMD instruction set supported by your CPU—AVX-512 instructions are fully supported and offer the best performance profile.
+For best results, set your project properties to utilize the highest available SIMD instruction set supported by your CPU; AVX-512 instructions are fully supported and offer the best performance profile.

 Written to high-security standards (MISRA), and intended as a solution for environments that require a strong guarantee of long-term security and implementation correctness.
 The QSC library is set apart from the alternatives, incorporating the strongest cryptographic primitives available in the world today.